ippontech/blog-usa/posts/continuous-code-quality.md

 ![03](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2019/02/continuous-code-quality-03.PNG)

-To implement the quality gate in your pipeline you can add a step in your Jenkinsfile usually after the build and unit tests.
+To implement the quality gate in your pipeline you can add a step in your Jenkinsfile after the build and unit test steps.

 The Jenkins [SonarQube Scanner plugin](https://plugins.jenkins.io/sonar) must be installed and configured